-1. Find the metabolic pathway for glycolosis.
+1. Find the metabolic pathway for glycolysis.

 For this exercise use PlasmoDB.org

-Identify Other Data Types: Metabolic pathway and compound searches are available under the Expand All | Collapse All "Identify Other Data Types" head on the home page.
-You can find ⊞ Isolates ⊞ Genomic Sequences metabolic pathways based on the pathway name, genes involved in H Genomic Segments (DNA Motif) the pathway, or compounds involved in the pathway.
-Search for ⊞ SNPs ⊞ ESTs the glycolosis pathway using the Pathway Name/ID option. ⊞ ORFs ⊞ SAGE Tags ■ Metabolic Pathways ■ Pathway Name/ID
+- a.
+Navigate to the search page for Identify Metabolic Pathways based on Pathway Name/ID. - Metabolic pathway and compound searches are available under the "Identify Other Data Types" head on the home page.
+You can find metabolic pathways based on the pathway name, genes involved in the pathway, or compounds involved in the pathway.
+Search for the glycolysis pathway using the Pathway Name/ID option. - This search is equipped with a type-ahead function for choosing the metabolic pathway name.
+Begin typing glycolysis and then choose the pathway name from the list that appears.